Intersectionality if Domestic Violence, Sexual Assault and Substance Use/Substance Use Disorders

 October 23 @ 7:30 pm - 9:00 pm

 There is a strong correlation between domestic violence/sexual assault and alcohol/other drug use – and correlation does not equal cause/effect nor does it define personal responsibility.
-Intoxication does not excuse a perpetrator nor justify a person being assaulted or abused.
-Domestic violence/sexual assault offender and survivor alcohol and other drug use/abuse will be central to this discussion.
+Intoxication does not explain abuse or assault, excuse a perpetrator’s behaviors, or justify a person being assaulted or abused.
+Domestic violence/sexual assault offender and survivor alcohol and other drug use will be central to this discussion.
 The audience will be provided with a primmer regarding perpetrator tactics, strategies, and core beliefs which hold the perpetrator accountable for abusive/assaultive behaviors while maintaining and promoting survivor safety.
-The program will help participants to recognize the critical importance of understanding the relationship between domestic violence/sexual assault and alcohol/other drug use/abuse in order to safely and effectively intervene and/or interrupt the perpetrator’s behaviors and support the survivor.
+The program will help participants to recognize the critical importance of understanding the relationship between domestic violence/sexual assault and alcohol/other drug use and substance use disorders in order to safely and effectively intervene and/or interrupt the perpetrator’s behaviors and support the survivor.

 Audio: 2016 Audio